Why Are We So Invested In The Private Lives of Celebrities?

 In order to survive the entertainment industry, authenticity seems to be of crucial importance.
 Especially in an industry in which (ideally) an infinite number of possible identities (may) exist.
 In recent years, the cult of authenticity has broken down,and it is being replaced by the awareness of the myth of authenticity.
 Moreover, the narrative forms of film, TV and video represent illusion and myth of identity.
 If identity is a fluid thing, and we do not know what is true and what is not, we should let the notion of ‘authenticity’ sail.
 Celebrities and their persona end up in an interesting position as a result of their transformation and constant reinvention.

 Erin Meyers states: “[..]
 I suggest, that the celebrity persona is more than false value, rather it is a site of tension and ambiguity in which an active audience has the space to make meaning of their world by accepting or rejecting the social values embodied by a celebrity image.”
 This is noticeable when it comes to celebrities and commerce.
-Even in the Golden Era of Hollywood, various luxury brands aimed to strengthen the intricate relationship between fashion and commerce: Hollywood used it by advertising, marketing and selling clothes seen in movies with product tie-ins.
+Even in the Golden Era of Hollywood, various luxury brands aimed to strengthen the intricate relationship between fashion and commerce: Hollywood used it by advertising, marketing, and selling clothes seen in movies with product tie-ins.
+Similarly, vintage porcelain signs from that era reflect how advertising strategies have evolved, offering a nostalgic glimpse into the past.
+These signs are not only collectible artifacts but also serve as valuable pieces of history, capturing the essence of early 20th-century marketing and design.
 Mise-en-scène containing exuberant sets and costumes became the norm.
 Moviegoers imitated the costumes and jewelry worn by stars such as Joan Crawford, Bette Davis and Grace Kelly–in hope of exuding the same glamour.
 Celebrities and business go hand in hand–both create illusions, dreams and fantasies.

 What does fame really entail?
 The celebrity and its persona consists of the image that is constructed by and for the media.
 ‘Fame’ is what is obtained by a certain approach to and treatment by the media.
 Rather than a property of the person, it’s really a discursive process.
 In addition, the celebrity is also a commodity, an object of market value that is produced in the entertainment industry and is offered for consumption.
 By carefully following their private lives, often more than their professional careers, the audience comes to the realization that celebrities are just like us, and yet they are not.